veilukanthal01/Veilukanthal_Lab-Spring-AssignmentSolution/README.md

 Credentials for the Admin user with admin role:

-username : admin
+username : admin,
 password : admin

 Credentials for user role

-username : john
+username : john,
 password : john

 3) This project has demo screen recodrded video.